 No one has to do this alone.
 CARE and Recovery United will connect you and your family members with a whole community of people in recovery.
-Working together, you’ll find new strength and strategies for coping with drug addiction, alcoholism, co-occuring mental health issues, and any other barriers to recovery you face.
+Working together, you’ll find new strength and strategies for coping with substance use disorder, alcohol use disorder, co-occurring mental health issues, and any other barriers to recovery you face.

 What Does a Peer Recovery Group Look Like?

-Recovery United substance abuse support group meetings are an open place for individuals to come and get general support.
+Recovery United support group meetings are an open place for individuals to come and get general support as it relates to their substance use disorder and recovery.
 Most meetings have 10 to 20 participants, light refreshments, and last around an hour and a half.
 They are topic-focused, with occasional speakers.
 For example, a winter meeting might focus on how to balance your recovery against the habits and patterns that crop back up when family and old friends are visiting around the holidays.
 Participants have the opportunity to share their strategies and struggles, and explore different approaches to different situations.

-Every group is facilitated by a certified CARE peer recovery coach.
-Peer recovery coaches have at least three years in recovery, and extensive training on addiction treatment, relapse, recovery, and the resources available to you.
+Every group is facilitated by a certified CARE Peer Recovery Coach.
+Peer recovery coaches have at least three years in recovery, and extensive training on substance use treatment, barriers, recovery, and the resources available to you.